-CIS 106

-INTRODUCTION TO CYBERSECURITY
+CIS 106 INTRODUCTION TO CYBERSECURITY

 This course provides a broad overview of computer security issues.
 Basic concepts such as viruses, spyware, social engineering, password protection, firewalls, and intrusion detection will be discussed.
-Students will also be introduced to a wide variety of cybersecurity terms and issues, such as operating systems security, network security, counter measures, network defense, VPNs, cryptography and cloud computing security.
+Students will also be introduced to a wide variety of cybersecurity terms and issues, such as operating systems security, network security, countermeasures, network defense, VPNs, cryptography, and cloud computing security.

-CIS 145

-DISCRETE STRUCTURES
+CIS 145 DISCRETE STRUCTURES

-Fundamental mathematical concepts and algebraic structures used in theoretical areas of computer science.
-Topics include sets, relations, functions, mathematical induction, Boolean algebra, introduction to the theory of trees and graphs and combinatorics.
-Prerequisite:College Placement Indicator (unless waived)
+Fundamental mathematical concepts and algebraic structures are used in theoretical areas of computer science.
+Topics include sets, relations, functions, mathematical induction, Boolean algebra, introduction to the theory of trees and graphs, and combinatorics.

-CIS 234

-ETHICS IN THE INFORMATION AGE
+CIS 234 ETHICS IN THE INFORMATION AGE

 A study of the ethical issues related to computer users and computer professionals in the information technology age.
 Topics include professional responsibilities, intellectual property, security risks, identity theft, cyber terrorism, and many more.
-The course will also examine the techniques used for the analysis and resolution of these issues consistent with standards of computing professions.
-The main goal of this course is to provide students with a framework for ethically grounded decision making in the information age.
+The course will also examine the techniques used for the analysis and resolution of these issues consistent with the standards of computing professions.
+The main goal of this course is to provide students with a framework for ethically grounded decision-making in the information age.